TEF

 Section 8 Not-for-Profit · Companies Act 2013 · Founded 2025

-Trade Ethics Forum was established by customs broking practitioners with over three decades of experience in Indian trade, customs and regulatory practice — to fill a gap that neither law firms nor academics were positioned to fill.
+Trade Ethics Forum is an independent research and regulatory engagement institution, built to fill a gap that neither law firms nor academics were positioned to fill.

 Mission

-To promote transparency, accountability and responsible business conduct in India's trade and governance ecosystem
+To promote transparency, accountability and responsible business conduct among corporate bodies operating within India's regulatory framework

 Method